nanobox-io/nanobox-engine-middleman/README.md

-# Ruby
+# Middleman

-This is a generic Ruby engine used to launch [Nanobox](http://nanobox.io) that identifies a ruby project by the presence of a Gemfile in the root of the project.
+This is a generic Middleman engine used to launch [Nanobox](http://nanobox.io) that identifies a ruby project by the presence of a Gemfile in the root of the project.
 The engine will create a web if it finds a config.ru file.
 By default it will use [rackup](http://rack.github.io/) to start the a web server.
 [Thin](http://code.macournoyer.com/thin/), [puma](http://puma.io/), and [unicorn](http://unicorn.bogomips.org/) are also available.

 ## App Detection
-To detect a Ruby app, this engine checks for the presence of a Gemfile.
+To detect a Middleman app, this engine checks for the presence of a Gemfile.

 ## Build Process
 - `bundle install`